adblockplus/testpages.adblockplus.org/README.md

 ### Lint

-Html code is checked with `htmllint-cli` npm package.
+Checks are done using the following npm packages:
+* `htmllint-cli` for html
+* `eslint` for javascript

 To run the lint image:
 ```
 docker build -t lintimage -f test/lint.Dockerfile .
 docker run -it lintimage